PFHA Trail Horse Test Program

 Any PFHA member in good standing may hold a Trail Horse Test.
 The requesting member [the Trail Horse Test Host] may represent themselves, their farm or their PFHA region.
 The requestor must sign the THT Application Form, indicating they shall be financially and managerially responsible for conducting the THT.
 The Chair of the PFHA Recreational Rider Committee will approve the application.
-Click here for the rules and forms for conducting a test.

 Who can participate in a Trail Horse Test?

 The program is opened to all breeds and all riders.
 You do not have to be a member of PFHA to take the test.
 Your horse does not have to be registered with PFHA.
 If you are a member and your horse is registered with PFHA, the level achieved will be recorded in the PFHA registry record of the horse.

 A Junior Trail Horse is expected to show the disposition and temperament to be a trail horse.
 The Junior Trail Horse is expected to show reasonable obedience to its rider, to attempt certain tests and to have basic knowledge of normal commands.
 The Junior Trail Horse is not expected to be a fully trained horse but is a horse that shows willingness to obey the rider and does not endanger the rider.